mknx/smarthome/plugins/sonos/README.md

 If one or more speakers are in the same zone, almost all commands will be passed to the master speaker.
 You don't have to worry about which speaker is the zone master.
 Just send your command to one of the zone speaker.
-There are few 'single' speaker commands like 'volume' which are passed to the specified speaker exclusively.
+There are few 'single' speaker commands like 'volume', which are passed to the specified speaker exclusively.

 ###Group commands